The bones of a human pelvis in a doctor's office.

 But I’m only in my 30s!

 Pelvic floor muscles are similar to any other muscles in your body.
 They are susceptible to injury, overuse and underuse, and may respond physically to traumatic and emotional situations.
 If you are in your 20s or 30s and wondering why you are experiencing pelvic floor symptoms please know that you are not alone.
-Every week Pure Pelvic Health sees patients from all genders ranging from teens to seniors.
+Every week Pure Pelvic Health sees patients from all genders ranging from young adults to seniors.

 Is Pelvic Floor Physiotherapy only for Women?